 Using ITIL 4 to create your standard service model

-To assess the status quo within your organization, and any existing service model(s), a great tool to use is the ITIL continual improvement model – which was called continual service improvement (CSI) in earlier versions of ITIL (please see the diagram below).
+To assess the status quo within your organization, and any existing service model(s), a great tool to use is the ITIL continual improvement model – which was called continual improvement (formerly known as CSI) in earlier versions of ITIL (please see the diagram below).

 How the ITIL 4 guiding principles can be used to create one